-Last week, on June 24, the Veterans Committee were told that Cluckie has “put into motion some activity towards creating a structure at the pavilion which will discourage the introduction of park furniture into the pavilion.”
+Last week, on June 24, the Veterans Committee was informed that Cluckie has “put into motion some activity towards creating a structure at the pavilion which will discourage the introduction of park furniture into the pavilion.”
+City culture department staff member Christopher Redford told the committee a sign will be installed “reminding the public that they may use it but may use it with respect.”

 Production Details